XiugeChen/Supervised-NaiveBayes-Learner/README.md

 # Supervised Naive Bayes Learner Implementation

-* Project 1 of subject [COMP30027](https://handbook.unimelb.edu.au/subjects/comp30027) (Machine Learning) at the University of Melbourne
+* Project 1 of subject [COMP30027](https://handbook.unimelb.edu.au/subjects/comp30027) (Machine Learning) at the University of Melbourne, 2019 Sem1.

 * Implementation of Naive Bayes Learner, with epsilon smoothing.
 Also calculates information gain for analyzing.